Does H-C Travel guided tours in New Zealand require group riding?

 Like all our tours, we don’t really have any.
 For riders you must be at least 21 years old, with no maximum age.
 However, if you are over 65, then we do require that you ride regularly at home.
 For passengers, providing they can sit comfortably on the back, and ride pillion at home, then that is fine.

 Please see the extensive list in the tour pricing panels.

 Can H-C Travel arrange our flights and stopovers?

 Absolutely, flights are an essential part of your holiday.
 We believe that it is important we offer them as part of our service.
 Our ATOL bond and TTA membership provide you with total financial and legal cover and guaranteed professional standards.

 New Zealand is about the same price as the UK.
 We recommend allowing about £40/person/day to cover food and fuel.
 Allow for additional activities such as bungy jumping, entrance fees and souvenirs.

 What clothing should I bring?

 We will send you a suggested clothing list with your tourbook, some 2-4 weeks before departure.
-Please bring all of your own riding gear – helmets can be taken as hand luggage on the planes – including waterproofs.
-We do have a limited selection of riding gear available in New Zealand but you must tell us at the time of booking if you need anything (please see our rental terms and conditions).
+Please bring all of your own riding gear.
+Helmets can be taken as hand luggage on the planes – including waterproofs.
+We do have a limited selection of riding gear available in New Zealand.
+You must tell us at the time of booking if you need anything (please see our rental terms and conditions).